top of page

 LOOKING FOR LEPKE

-A proposed feature documentary about Bari's grandfather's first cousin, the notorious Jewish gangster Louis "Lepke" Buchalter, the head of Murder Incorporated who was executed in the fabled electric chair at Sing Sing Prison.
+A family tale of Bari's grandfather's first cousin, the Jewish gangster Louis "Lepke" Buchalter.
+He was the notorious head of Murder Incorporated who was executed in 1944 in the fabled electric chair at Sing Sing Prison.
 During an LMCC artist's residency on Governors Island, she built a multimedia installation from her research, inspired by the similarly-titled Wallace Steven's poem.

 Click to learn more